Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Introduction

 \item We demonstrate the superiority of the proposed Grad-ECLIP with comprehensive evaluations comparing with the state-of-the-art explanation methods for Transformers and CLIP.

-\item \zcy{We show the generalizability of Grad-ECLIP by presenting explanations on datasets of different domains, and verifying the applicability on both ViT and CNN-based CLIP, ViT classifier, and other transformer-based vision language models.}
+\item \red{We show the generalizability of Grad-ECLIP by verifying the applicability on both ViT and CNN-based CLIP, other transformer-based VLP models like BLIP, as well as ViT classifier, and presenting explanations on datasets of different domains.}

-\item By using Grad-ECLIP, we explore the properties of CLIP, and reveal the model's ability of concept decomposition and addibility, strengths and weaknesses in attribution identification\zcy{, as well as the relationship between word \abc{usage} and concreteness in the image and text matching}.
+\item By using Grad-ECLIP, we explore the properties of CLIP, and reveal the model's ability of concept decomposition and addability, strengths and weaknesses in attribution identification\zcy{, as well as the relationship between word \abc{usage} and concreteness in the image and text matching}.

-\item \zcy{We propose an application of Grad-ECLIP to boost the fine-grained understanding of CLIP via fine-tuning, which adopts the high-quality visual explanation map generated by Grad-ECLIP to produce detailed matching relationships between image regions and the corresponding semantic concepts. } \end{compactenum}